-The Registrar is principally accountable for managing student records from the point of the first enrollment through graduation.
-The Registrar also handles inquiries on transfer credit evaluation, veteran affairs coordination, academic progress advising, and retention.
-During students' enrollment, the University maintains records that include admission and attendance information, academic transcripts, and other relevant data.
-Student academic records are maintained in accordance with the University's academic document retention schedule after students are no longer enrolled.
-The University collects and maintains student records in physical format in a secured cabinet for a period of five years after graduation and employment verification, at which point they are scanned and archived indefinitely.
-In all cases, academic transcript records are retained permanently.
+The Student Services Department, in conjunction with the Office of the Registrar, is principally accountable for managing student records from the point of the first enrollment through graduation.
+It handles inquiries on transfer credit evaluation, veteran affairs coordination, tuition billing, academic progress advising, and retention.
+All materials submitted in support of students' applications, including transcripts from other institutions, letters of reference, and related documents, become the property of Humboldt International University.
+During a student's enrollment, HIU maintains records that include admission and attendance information, academic transcripts, and other relevant data.
+Student academic records are maintained in accordance with HIU's academic document retention schedule after the student is no longer enrolled.
 Students who wish to review their files must submit a written request to the registrar.
 Permanent student records include admission information and academic transcripts.